GMHA Player Evaluation Policy (Guelph Minor Hockey Association)

 Communication

-Inability to Try Out
+Inability to be Evaluated

 Trying Out for Older Age Groups